princefishthrower/react-use-please-stay/README.md

 # Known Issues

-In some frameworks like GatsbyJS, the `document.title` is injected some time after the did mount and thus the default title returned to is sometimes wrong.
-This so far causes incorrect behavior only in development environments.
-There are no issues in the production builds.
+In some frameworks like GatsbyJS, the `document.title` is injected some time after the did mount and thus the default title returned to is sometimes wrong. _This causes incorrect behavior only in development environments.
+There are no issues in the production builds._

 # JQuery Implementation